SonnaEmma/TASK/README.md

 - PostgreSQL database
 - Eclipse IDE or any other Java-supported IDE

+## Database setup
+- in the file named "PostgreSQLAcces.java", you will find a method called "public void setDBParms()" where you will be able to set your Database connection(Drivername, URL, User, password, and Schema)
+- The file "AppInstallTables.java" contains all the methods for setting the different tables and necessary insertions.

-## To test the application, use the following credentials:
+## To test the application, use the following credentials after setting the database:
 ### Admin User
 - Username: `test.admin`
 - Password: `geheim123`